Using Functions

 be wrapped immediately following a comma.
 After executing the function

-the result is loaded into the accumulator and can be stored using ST
+the result is loaded into the accumulator and can be stored using ST.

-and ENO
+EN and ENO can

 be used for this type of call.